PV01 Issues First Digital Bond to Blue-Chip Stablecoin Investors

 B2C2, Keyrock and BlockTower Capital purchase a $5M bond denominated in USDC and issued under Bermuda's Digital Asset Business Act.

-HAMILTON, Bermuda , April 16, 2024 /PRNewswire/ -- PV01 (www.pv0.one) announces the first sale of a digital native bond on the public Ethereum blockchain under English law, the gold standard of the global bond market.
+HAMILTON, Bermuda, April 17, 2024 /PRNewswire/ -- PV01 (www.pv0.one) announces the first sale of a digital native bond on the public Ethereum blockchain under English law, the gold standard of the global bond market.

 Issued on April 8th and successfully redeemed a week later, the bond was backed by a US Treasury Bill and earned a yield of 5.10%.
 Represented by a transferable token, the bond can also be used as collateral.
 Using Coinbase to convert USDC, it enables lightning-fast same-day investment in US treasuries.
 Settled on the blockchain, it moves in seconds, much faster than traditional bonds.